Updated Daily by Local Dive Experts

 Sydney Water Temperatures by Month

 Diving in Sydney is great all year, with mild seasonal changes that affect both water temperature and visibility.
-Whether you prefer warmer dives or crystal-clear winter water, there's always a great dive site to suit the season.
+Whether you prefer warmer dives or crystal-clear winter water, there's always a great dive site to suit the season, making it the best to dive Sydney.

 Water Temperature: Ranges from 15°C (winter) to 25°C (summer)